 Her work life has been closely connected to CBC Radio.
 She began her career as Music Consultant for CBC International Relations and from that position gained experience as producer for 'Choral Concert' and 'Saturday Afternoon at the Opera' and she organized the 'CBC Choral Competition for Amateur Choirs.'
 Kelly was the Senior Producer for the classical music program 'Music & Company' and produced a special radio day celebrating the 500th Anniversary of the Life and Times of Thomas Tallis.
 When CBC Radio began to broadcast on Sirius, Kelly was involved with its development.
-Besides conducting Cantores Celestes, the choir she founded over twenty-five years ago, she is the conductor of the mixed voice Manulife Financial Choir (twenty years) and the first ever conductor of the CBC Complaints Choir.
-Kelly loves broadcasting and is currently a freelance producer working for both CBC Radio One , CBC RadioTwo, Sirius and the new Digital CBC Music Channels as well as producer of the CBC Classroom Music Challenge.
+Besides conducting Cantores Celestes, the choir she founded thirty years ago, she was the conductor of the mixed voice Manulife Financial Choir (twenty -nine years) and the first ever conductor of the CBC Complaints Choir.
+Kelly loves broadcasting and is currently a freelance producer working for CBC RadioTwo, the Digital CBC Music Channels as well as producer of the CBC Classroom Music Challenge.
 For many years she was also programmer for CBC/StingRay Classical Music Galaxie channels 'Opera Plus' and 'Classic Masters.'
 Kelly was the guest conductor for the Toronto Mendelssohn Choir's 2011 Singsation, teaching and conducting Faure's Requiem.
-She has been the music director of various churches in Toronto.
-She is currently the music director at St. John's United Church in Agincourt, where she has started a new World Music Sunday Series featuring the best musicians in Toronto.
+She has been the organist and music director of various churches in Toronto teaching singers age 3 to 93.
+She also produced a World Music Sunday Series featuring the best musicians in Toronto.